zypangpang/mmdict_daemon/README.md

 This repo is the server daemon.
 Various clients can be developed using the same interface.
 Two simple clients can be found [here](https://github.com/zypangpang/mmdict_client).

-**Note: Both the server ans clients are on an early stage.
+**Note: Both the server and clients are on an early stage.
 It might be unstable with bugs.
 Looking forward to any feedback.
 Feel free to create issues.**

 ### Comparison with [GoldenDict](https://github.com/goldendict/goldendict)
-GoldenDict is a fantastic mdict client which I have used for a long time.
+GoldenDict is a fantastic mdict client I have used for a long time.
 But it has several main drawbacks, which makes me decide to create the new mmDict.
-* The main objective of mmDict is keeping as simple as possible.
-It only focuses on the main work, i.e. word lookup. goldendict is mature and feature-rich, which also means bloat.
+* The main design objective of mmDict is keeping as simple as possible.
+It only focuses on the core task, i.e. word lookup.
+  GoldenDict is mature and feature-rich, which also means bloat.
 * mmDict is written in pure Python and keeps as few dependencies as possible.
 * mmDict crosses platforms more easily.
 * The Server/Client model makes it possible to deploy once, run everywhere.
 You don't need to copy your dictionary